Oumi Kapila

-Oumi Kapila (born September 16, 1984), a British-born Australian musician based in Los Angeles, most notable for being the lead guitarist for the American rock band Filter.
+Oumi Kapila (born September 16, 1984) is a British-born Australian musician based in Los Angeles, most notable for being the lead guitarist for the American rock band Filter.
 He is also been a touring member of the aggro-tech band Combichrist and has recorded guitar for Billy Ray Cyrus.

 He was awarded ‘Best Instrumental’ for his track ‘The Adventures of Johnny Stenchfoot’ at the Australian Independent Music Awards in 2013, which featured Bryan Beller on bass and fellow Filter band-mate Chris Reeve on drums.

 On January 30, 2019, he released his full length experimental debut Bending Stress.